bolzplatzarena/Components/projects/components/README.md

 # Components

-This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.0.
-It includes components for angular.
+This library includes components for angular.

 ## Get started